aaronbloomfield/pdr/labs/lab02/index.md

 }
 ```

 Note that these two methods are correctly implemented.
+However, they depend on the other methods working properly.
+If you are seeing crashes in these methods, it is likely because some of the other supporting methods are not working properly.
+One common issue is to ensure that `makeEmpty()` has `head->next` pointing to tail, and `tail->previous` pointing to head.
 If they are causing a crash in your program, then it is likely being caused by one of the methods that they invoke.

 ### ListItr ###